 - Visual design – colours, fonts, spacing, shapes, “white space”

 - Formatting – thoughtful use of call-outs, interlinking, warnings, headers, and tables

 - Navigation – intuitive menu with layered categories that give some sense of Information Architecture (see next section)

-- Search – powerful search engine can be supplemented by using the right keywords and tagging articles intelligently
+- Search – supplement the powerful search engine by using the right keywords and tagging articles intelligently

 Knowledge base software comes with variations of an in-built template that includes: